elavoie/ssb-tokens/doc/design.md

 does not enforce unicity of message types between applications (i.e. this would require consensus).

+## API Options Match JSON SSB Message Schemas

+It may save typing to choose option names in camelCase (and would be more idiomatic to JavaScript), that are different from the usual JSON conventions (ex: `options.smallestUnits` vs `options["smallest-unit"]` used for recorded messages.
+However, it increases the mental burden to remember the correspondance rules between both.
+We therefore prefer to use the JSON conventions for API options.

 ## Play Nice with other SSB Applications

 The library can work with a minimal number of operations offered by ssb-server,